openresty/openresty-devel-utils/README.md

 ```

 It is very convenient to comment or uncomment the environment settings on demand.
 It is
-much harder to mess your envionrment settings up.
+much harder to mess your environment settings up.

 Once the `./go` script is ready, you can always run `./go -r t` to run the full test suite
 or `./go t/foo.t` to run a particular test file like `t/foo.t` (one can choose to run